0x1000000/SqExpress/Readme.md

 # SqExpress
 ![Logo](https://github.com/0x1000000/SqExpress/blob/main/SqExpress/Icon.png)

-The library provides a generic sql syntax tree with export to MS t-SQL, PostgreSQL and MySQL text.

-It also provides a set of builders and operators which will help you building complex Sql expressions.
+The library provides a generic SQL syntax tree with export to MS T-SQL, PostgreSQL, and MySQL text.
+It also provides a set of builders and operators that will help you build complex SQL expressions.

-It does not use LINQ and your C# code will be close to real SQL as much as possible, so it can be used when you need the full SQL flexibility to create efficient Db requests.
+It does not use LINQ, and your C# code will be as close to real SQL as possible.
+This makes it ideal when you need full SQL flexibility to create efficient DB requests.

-It is delivered with a simple but efficient data access mechanism which warps ADO.Net DbConnection and can be used with MS SQL Client or Npgsql or MySQL Connector.
+SqExpress comes with a simple but efficient data access mechanism that wraps ADO.Net DbConnection and can be used with MS SQL Client, Npgsql, or MySQL Connector.

-It can be used in conjunction with the “Code First” concept when you declare SQL tables as C# classes with possibility to generate recreation scripts for a target platform (MS SQL or PostgreSQL or MySQL)
+You can use SqExpress together with the “Code First” concept when you declare SQL tables as C# classes with the possibility to generate recreation scripts for a target platform (MS SQL or PostgreSQL or MySQL).

-It can be used in conjunction with the “Database First” concept using an included code modification utility.
-The utility is also can be used to generate flexible DTO classes with all required database mappings.
+You can also use it in conjunction with the “Database First” concept using an included code modification utility.
+The utility can also be used to generate flexible DTO classes with all required database mappings.

 ## Articles
 1. ["Syntax Tree and Alternative to LINQ in Interaction with SQL Databases"](https://itnext.io/syntax-tree-and-alternative-to-linq-in-interaction-with-sql-databases-656b78fe00dc?source=friends_link&sk=f5f0587c08166d8824b96b48fe2cf33c) - explains the library principles;